 …This is Mayor Herbert Davis Love of Quincy, Florida for President William McKinley…

-“The Mayor is above gossip!” he declares, while lifting the receiver off his wall hung Bell invention.
+“The Mayor is above gossip!”
+Herbert L. declares, while lifting the receiver off his well-hung wall-hung Bell invention.

 “I have a long distance call to DC 7-1900, if you please.”

 “Why, that number would get you Washington.
 The letters D and C tell me that.”
 She can hardly contain her curiosity.

 “I am aware where I am calling, Millie, please connect me.”
 He is attempting to stifle further inquisitory participation.

 She does so, in spite of her nosy-type leanings.
 It solicits this response: “This is the Executive Mansion.
 Who is calling and what the nature of your business is.”
 Millie nearly topples from her chair.

 “This is Mayor Herbert Davis Love of Quincy, Florida for President William McKinley.
 He is expecting my call.”

 “Incoming operator, please vacate your connection.”
 Millie is foiled by electronics superior to hers.
 “Yes, Mr. Love, you are on the list of incoming callers.
 The President is attending the First Lady with afternoon tea in the Green Room.”

 Herb knows, as do most interested Americans, that Ida McKinley has been an invalid, ever since her four month old daughter and mother died in the same year.
 The death of their older daughter in 1876, three years later pushes her over the edge.
 The President’s devotion to her is legendary.
 “I do not wish to disturb him.
 Perhaps you can ring me at a more convenient time,” Herbert Love insists.

 Without a word from the mansion operator, a strong male voice comes on the line.
 “Thank you for your prompt reply, Mr. Love.
 May I presume that this fine day finds you well and that you will rescue me from the vexing problem I am facing?”